Living with Cancer

 Carers and supporters can also benefit from attending the course.
 It allows a new light to be shone on life, exposing thought patterns, actions, habits, roles and routines that once served us well, but no longer do.
 This can be very valuable at a time when we are supporting others, making sure we are also looking after ourselves.

-In this clip, course participants discuss what brought them to Mindfulness.
+In this clip, participants discuss what brought them to Mindfulness.
 They discuss their experiences, their challenges and how Mindfulness helps them live with and beyond cancer.

-I will gently guide you in terms of what you can notice appearing in your attention.
+I will gently guide you in terms of what you notice appearing in your attention.
 Often this may have always been there, but now you see it in a different light, or it could be something you were unaware of.
 The meaning derived from this is personal to you.
-Mindfulness can shine a light on unhelpful habits and ways of thinking.
+Mindfulness can shine a light on unhelpful habits and reactive ways of thinking.
 Mindfulness can allow you to experience aspects of life in a new way.

 Sharing this experiential learning in a group setting can be immensely powerful and liberating – but you only ever share what you feel comfortable with, if at all.
 Simply coming to the sessions and listening is still being part of the group.